Burgyn/burgyn.github.io/_posts/2024-03-17-csharp-12-news-that-did-not-make-it-into-separate-articles.md

 ## Experimental attribute

-In C# 12 we added a new `Experimental` attribute.
+In C# 12 was added a new `Experimental` attribute.
 We can use this attribute to indicate classes, methods, properties that are in experimental stage.
 It allows us to indicate that a given piece of code is in the experimental stage and may change or disappear completely.

 ```csharp